Topics Map > DNS Basics

 Infoblox Quick start

-This is a quick-start guide for Infoblox.
+This is an introduction and quick-start guide for Infoblox.

 Infoblox is a software company that provides DDI (DNS, DHCP, and IP address management) solutions.
-In 2016, DoIT Network Services acquired hardware and software from Infoblox to provide these services to campus.
+In 2016, DoIT Network Services acquired hardware and software from Infoblox to provide these services to the UW-Madison campus.
 "Infoblox" or "the Infoblox appliances" are terms often colloquially used in reference to the hardware and software solution that provides DNS and DHCP services to campus.

-The Infoblox portal is available here:
+After you have been configured for access, the UW-Madison Infoblox portal is available here:

 Suggested first documents: